 "CHIS" stands for CERN Health Insurance Scheme.
 It is a mutual system, not a private insurance, to which both the Organization and those insured contribute.

 These are the three fundamental principles:

 Mutuality is based on solidarity among Members.
-Indeed, the amount of the contribution to the CHIS is not determined by family situation, age or medical condition of the insured persons.
+Indeed, the amount of the contribution to the CHIS is not based on the composition of the family, age or medical condition of the insured persons.
 It is rather in proportion to income, except in cases of voluntary affiliation.

 Thus, everyone contributes according to his/her means and makes use of the cover according to his/her needs.

 CHIS Members benefit not only from a worldwide valid cover but also from freedom of choice of health care providers (doctors, hospitals, clinics).